Thyra2305/Law-in-Legends/README.md

 <p>
 'Tormac Etaine' ('The Wooing of Etaine') is part of the Irish Mythological Cycle (a collection of stories that are purely based on Irish mythology) and is partially preserved in the manuscript Lebor na hUidre ('Book of the Dun Cow', 1106 CE) and preserved in its complete form in the Yellow Book of Lecan (1401 CE).
-The book tells the story of the different loves of Etaine, a beautfiul mortal woman of the clan of the Ulaid, such as Midir of the Tuatha de Danann (Irish pantheon of gods) and Eochaid, a mortal man, and also tells the story of how Oengus, the god of love, managed to win land from Midir.
+The book tells the story of the different loves of Etaine, a beautfiul mortal woman of the clan of the Ulaid (in Northern Ireland), such as Midir of the Tuatha de Danann (Irish pantheon of gods) and Eochaid, a mortal man, and also tells the story of how Oengus, the god of love, managed to win land from Midir.
 This story is particularly interesting to research in the context of law in legends because the story has been described as displaying "poetic sense of law".
 </p>